iding-ir/react-portfolio/public/data/en/about.md

 From mid 2000's, I started my career as a fullstack developer using HTML, CSS and PHP.
 I continued this as a freelancer for about a decade.

-Around 2016, I decided to focus my career on the front-end.
-I draw and I'm a visual human being after all.
+Around mid 2010's, I decided to focus my career on the front-end.
+Drawing and being a visual person helped with this decision.

 In 2022 I moved to the Netherlands.